JosephSilber/bouncer/readme.md

 ]);
 ```

-Bouncer's published migration uses the table names from this configuration, so be sure to have these in place before actually running the migration file.
+Bouncer's published migration uses the table names from this configuration, so be sure to have these in place before actually running the migration.

 ### Custom models